riganti/dotvvm-samples-academy/src/DotvvmAcademy.Web/Course/content/en/030_todolist/10_collections/collections.md

 # Collections

 Hello!
-This time, we are building a To-Do list and learning about collections in ViewModels.
+Collections are useful.
+To-do lists contain collections.
+Let's make one.

-ViewModel can contain any sort of collection that can be instantiated.
-That means arrays, Lists, HashSets and Dictionaries are okay, while IEnumerables, ILists and IDictionaries are not.
+A ViewModel can contain any sort of collection that can be deserialized.
+That means arrays, `Lists`, `HashSets` and `Dictionaries` are okay, while `IEnumerables`, `ILists` and `IDictionaries` are not.

-> Um, actually, you can use `IEnumerables` and other interfaces as well if you use the `Bind` attribute to specify that they should only be sent to the Client and not back.

-Add a property of type `List<string>` called `Items`.
+Add a property of type `List<string>` called `Items` to the `ToDoViewModel`.